-In relation to completing these works, we expect to publish the FPAR in April 2022, allowing the construction to commence from June 2022 onwards with commission readiness scheduled for 30 September 2024.
+In relation to the timetable for completing these works, we expect construction to commence following design completion by 30 April 2022, with commission readiness completed by 30 September 2024.
 The project is expected to reach completion by 30 December 2024.